graphile/worker/README.md

 * `concurrency`: The equivalent of the cli `--jobs` option with the same default value.
 * `pollInterval`: The equivalent of the cli `--poll-interval` option with the same default value.
+* the database is identified through one of these options:
-* `connectionString`: A PostgreSQL connection string to the database containing the job queue.
+  * `connectionString`: A PostgreSQL connection string to the database containing the job queue, or
-* `pgPool`: A `pg.Pool` instance to use instead of the `connectionString`.
+  * `pgPool`: A `pg.Pool` instance to use
-* `taskList`: An object with the task names as keys and a corresponding task handler function.
+* the tasks to execute are identified through one of these options:
   * `taskDirectory`: A path string to a directory containing the task handlers.
+  * `taskList`: An object with the task names as keys and a corresponding task handler functions as values

 Exactly one of either `taskDirectory` or `taskList` must be provided.
 The same applies to `connectionString` and `pgPool`.